njang/GA-w10d04-django/README.md

 		return HttpResponse('<h1>Hello Explorers!</h1>')
 	```

 5. Now we will map this particular view to a url.
 We want to use the route `/index` for now as an example.
-Lets add a url for our view in the `url dispatcher` file in `Treasuregram/Treasuregram/urls.py`:
+Let's add a url for our view in the `url dispatcher` file in `Treasuregram/Treasuregram/urls.py`:

 	```python
 	# Treasuregram/Treasuregram/urls.py